Costume adhesive, glues, and other sticky things.

 From Wikipedia:

-“Spirit gum is a costume adhesive, made mostly of SD Alcohol 35-A (the solvent, or “spirit”) and resin (the adhesive, or “gum”), used primarily for affixing costume prosthetics such as wigs or false facial hair.
-It has been manufactured since the 1890s, and has long been a standard tool in theatrical performances where prosthetic makeup or affixed costuming is used.
-It has also often been used in burlesque, in affixing pasties.
+“Spirit gum is an adhesive, made mostly of SD Alcohol 35-A (the solvent, or “spirit”) and resin (the adhesive, or “gum”) originally consisting of mastix, used primarily for affixing costume prosthetics such as wigs, merkins, or false facial hair.
+It has been manufactured since at least the 1870s, and has long been a standard tool in theatrical performances where prosthetic makeup or affixed costuming is used.

 Experience: